Air Duct Cleaning

 - Our courteous and trained air duct cleaning technicians utilize the following process

-- Our technicians will greet you and carefully review the services you have requested, describing our air duct cleaning procedure in detail.
+- Our technicians will greet you and carefully review the services you have requested, explaining our air duct cleaning procedure in detail.

 - Your home will be ready for air duct cleaning, ensuring that all vents and returns are accessible, and putting protective flooring covers and corner guards where necessary.